 The Australian Securities and Investments Commission defines deposit bonds as a financial agreement that can be used “in place of a deposit when a buyer exchanges contracts on a property”, guaranteeing to the seller that the buyer will pay the full deposit on an agreed date.
 Although they are sometimes offered by banks and financial institutions, deposit bonds are generally issued by insurance companies.

 Deposit bonds are used instead of cash to pay a deposit when buying a home, usually providing cover for up to about 10% of the purchase price.
 The person taking out the bond has to pay the money – plus fees – back to the bond issuer, and not the property vendor, by an agreed date.
+Some lenders also offer lender-issued deposit bonds on certain loans, dependant on the buyer taking a loan with that lender.

 Mr Mericka said a deposit bond could make it possible for a purchaser without ready access to cash to secure a property by using a deposit bond in lieu of cash.